bishalrajbanshi/calculator/README.md

-# calculator  This calculator helps to calculate simple calculation
+# calculator  This calculator helps to calculate simple calculation (made with html,css,js)